How to Survive the First Trimester

 Even though you’re thrilled to be pregnant, the reality is that this pregnancy thing may be more challenging in the beginning than you had imagined.

-Like a lot of moms, you’ll likely find yourself how to survive the first trimester.
+Like a lot of moms, you’re wondering how to survive the first trimester.

 I get it!
 I missed 5 days of work when I first found out I was pregnant after NEVER missing a day in 6 years.
 True story.